rollator3000/MS_omics/README.md

     creating trees, ....

 - 05_RF_Adaption_CV:
-    Code to CrossValidate the adjusted RF-Algorithm from Dr. Hornung
+    Code to CrossValidate the adjusted RF-Algorithm from Dr. Hornung for different Training Settings & all possible combinations of blockwise missingness in the TestSet

 - 06_RF_Krautenbacher_CV:
-    Code to CrossValidate the adjusted RF-Algorithm from Dr. Krautenbacher
+    Code to CrossValidate the adjusted RF-Algorithm from Dr. Krautenbacher for different Training Settings & all possible combinations of blockwise missingness in the TestSet
 ```

 ## Project Organization